Read for a Lifetime Illinois Center for the Book

 Read for a Lifetime is a statewide reading program that targets high school students.
 This initiative promotes the enjoyment of reading by encouraging students to read both classic and contemporary literature, and rewards them for their efforts.
 By participating in the program, students develop a love of books and reading that will last a lifetime.

 - Illinois high schools promote and encourage their students to read from the annual booklist of 25 titles, which represents a mixture of classic and contemporary literature.

-- Each student who reads at least four titles from the posted booklist during the school year will receive a certificate of achievement signed by Secretary of State and State Librarian Jesse White.
+- Reads at least four titles from the posted booklist during the school year

 - Please make note of any senior who is participating in the program for the fourth consecutive year, having read all 25 titles each year.

 In order to process and issue certificates in a timely manner, a Final Report must be sent to the State Library by April 15 of the current school year.

 Complete and Submit the Final Reporting Form.

 Read for a Lifetime